d3/d3-time/README.md

 //  Sun Jun 28 2015 00:00:00 GMT-0700 (PDT)]
 ```

 The d3-time module does not implement its own calendaring system; it merely implements a convenient API for calendar math on top of ECMAScript [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
-Thus, this module ignores leap seconds and can only work with the local time zone and [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC).
+Thus, it ignores leap seconds and can only work with the local time zone and [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC).

 This module is used by D3’s time scales to generate sensible ticks, by D3’s time format, and can also be used directly to do things like [calendar layouts](http://bl.ocks.org/mbostock/4063318).